 - If you own a pop-up (hub) style ice house, the kind that relies on ice anchors to keep the house firmly attached to the ice, you can use the M18 and a standard bit to drill starter holes for your anchors.
 Try it once and you’ll never again place anchors without use of a cordless drill.

 One last thing – perhaps you’re wondering: Can you land big fish through a 6-inch hole?
 Yes.
-Shown below are my two sons with 21.5- and 20-inch largemouth bass taken recently through holes drilled with a 6-inch K-Drill.
+Shown below are my two sons with 21.5- and 20-inch largemouth bass taken last winter through holes drilled with a 6-inch K-Drill.
 A fish with a girth measurement of 18 inches will fit through a 6-inch-diameter hole.
 To put this in perspective, a 38-inch northern pike with 17-inch girth (circumference) weighs about 14 pounds.
 If you plan to fish tip-ups for giant pike, or catch monster walleyes and insanely big crappies, then buy the 8-inch K-Drill.
 That said, you can cut two, or three – or as many as you like – connecting holes with the 6-inch K-Drill to create any size hole you wish.
 I’ve done it, and it’s easy.

 To learn more about the K-Drill and Milwaukee Tool M18 Fuel combo, check out the informative video below.